Gericom/GBARunner2/readme.md

 - Games generally **don't** need to be SRAM patched unless stated in the compatibility list (see below).
 If it is needed, you can use [gbata](http://www.no-intro.org/gbadat/tools/gbata7a-en.zip).
 - If you are using GBARunner2 with TWiLightMenu on a DSi or 3DS with the SD card, make sure you use the dldi on ARM7 build
 - The settings are accessed by **pressing R** on the rom selection menu.
 Settings are saved when leaving the settings menu
+- The **in game menu** (to reset the game or return to rom selection) is accessed by touching the touchscreen

 GBARunner2 has the open source bios of Normmatt integrated, with some small modifications.
 A GBA bios is thus optional, but can be used to improve compatibility with some games.
 Always try with a valid GBA bios before reporting that something doesn't work!
 Compatibility testing should as such also be done with a bios.
 You can put the bios in one of the following places: /bios.bin, /gba/bios.bin or /_gba/bios.bin.